top of page

 Back in 2019 in Belfast, Jennifer attended a prophetic workshop where a girl approached Jennifer rather timidly, and shared what she saw over her life: four trees and a winding river.
 The girl saw what appeared to be like a children’s drawing of trees - straight up and down trunks with bushy leaves on top.
 Jennifer became excited as the girl didn't even know she was actually a children’s book illustrator.
 One year later, when Eric gave Jennifer his storyboard compositions, it was then that Jennifer saw and realized one of the pages looked almost exactly the same drawing the girl previously gave her - this time Fiver overlooking four Baobab trees and a winding river!

-To top off the many signs and roads "pointing" Jennifer to Fiver, on the day she delivered the final illustrations of the book project, January 6, 2021, Jill notified her of an article she just saw published by the New York Times the same day: Dwarf Giraffes Discovery Surprises Scientists.
+To top off the many signs and roads "pointing" Jennifer to Fiver, on the day she delivered the final illustrations of the book project, January 6, 2021, Jill notified her of an article she just saw published by the New York Times the same day: How a Dwarf Giraffe Discovery Surprises Scientists.
 For the first time in scientific history, a dwarf giraffe has been observed in nature.
 There's no question in her mind and heart that she was always meant to be part of a beautiful children's book project that pointed to Creator God's wonderful designs!

 bottom of page